Stazzema

 Stazzema is a comune (municipality) in the Province of Lucca in the Italian region Tuscany, located about 80 km northwest of Florence and about 25 km northwest of Lucca.

 History

 During World War II, the village of Sant'Anna di Stazzema was the site of a massacre of civil population by German SS soldiers and the Italian Black Brigades (12 August 1944).
 A total of 560 people were killed, among them 100 children, one of them only 20 days old.
 The city received the Gold Medal for Military Valour after the war.

 Geography

 Stazzema borders the following municipalities: Camaiore, Careggine, Massa, Molazzana, Pescaglia, Pietrasanta, Seravezza, Vagli Sotto, Vergemoli.

+There are two churches of the Assumption and churches of St Anne, St Nicholas, St Peter, St Sixtus, and the Holy Trinity in Stazzema.

 Frazioni

 Stazzema is composed of 17 hamlets (frazioni):

 Arni, Cardoso, Farnocchia, Gallena, La Culla, Levigliani, Mulina, Palagnana, Pomezzana, Pontestazzemese, Pruno, Retignano, Ruosina, Sant'Anna, Stazzema, Terrinca, and Volegno.
 Despite municipal name, the town hall is not located in Stazzema, but in the nearby hamlet of Pontestazzemese.